wai-lin/mm-nrc/README.md

 }
 ```

+When using the library as NRC input, you also need to include NayPyiTaw townships as Mandalay townships.

 There are two `OUKAMA` data in this json data.
 You can filter out the one you need when getting the township values.
 Otherwise there will be two `OUKAMA` in your application.

 ```json